fly through the night, and land near dawn, 2022

 From Nancy Karp, “In a world that is so fragmented and full of despair I wanted to create a work that affirms our interconnectedness to one another and to all living beings.
 This interdependence is widely seen throughout nature, and in particular the collective movement of birds.
 I have been drawn to the phenomena of murmuration and the flight patterns of migrating birds.
 This was our initial jumping off point in the studio.
 The horizontal and vertical actions of birds in flight and how their movement influences and affects one another is endlessly fascinating.”

-Sonsherée Giles, Anna Greenberg, Katie Kruger, Amy Lewis, Nol Simonse, Calvin Thomas, and Elizabeth Zepeda
+Sonsherée Giles, Anna Greenberg Gold, Katie Kruger, Amy Lewis, Nol Simonse, Calvin Thomas, and Elizabeth Zepeda

 David A. Jaffe